 The Directors recommend that an investment in Acadian Sustainable Emerging Markets Ex-Fossil Fuel UCITS should not constitute a substantial portion of an investor's portfolio and may not be appropriate for all investors.
+The Net Asset Value of the Acadian Sustainable Emerging Markets Equity Ex-Fossil Fuel UCITS is likely to have a high volatility.
 Investors' attention is drawn to the risk factors set out in the section entitled "Risk Considerations".